Iowa Food Waste Reduction Project

 The problems with food waste are multifaceted.
 To resolve these issues, the Iowa Waste Reduction Center was awarded a Solid Waste Alternatives Program grant from Iowa Department of Natural Resources to develop the Iowa Food Waste Reduction Project.

-This website was created to assist in meeting the goals of the Iowa Food Waste Reduction Project.
+This website was created in 2013 to assist in meeting the goals of the Iowa Food Waste Reduction Project.
 It will be continually updated to provide new information and resources to assist users in decreasing the amount of food waste being generated and directed to Iowa landfills.
-Please use the tabs above to navigate through the Iowa Food Waste Reduction Project's information and resources and learn what your organization can do to reduce food waste and its disposal in Iowa landfills.
+Please use the tabs above to navigate through the information and resources to learn what your organization can do to reduce food waste and its disposal in Iowa landfills.